aan200006/giftfindr/faiss/README.md

 2. Navigate to `http://localhost:8000/labeling/` in your browser
 3. Add relevant product IDs for each query
-4. Export the labeled data to `gold.json` and `history.json` when done
+4. Export the labeled data to `gold.json` when done
-5. Move these files to the `data/` directory
+5. Move the file to the `data/` directory

 ### 4. Try Semantic Search